 For current students, it a great time to take online courses.
-You can earn extra credits, make up courses, pursue an early graduation, or focus on an especially difficult course without giving up your summer break.
-It also takes the pressure off your fall schedule!
+You can earn extra credits, make up courses, pursue an early graduation, or focus on an especially difficult courses.

 Not a current student, but want to expand your range of interests, activities, and knowledge?
 Choose from a wide range of interesting courses that you can take from the comfort of your own home, or anywhere around the world!